Teeth Straightening: 4 Tips to Maintaining Your Braces

 Perfect your brushing technique

 While having a good brush is necessary, your brushing technique also places a significant role in your oral health.
 You should start by brushing at your gum line while holding your toothbrush at a 45-degree angle towards your gums.
-Once you’ve cleaned your gum line, keep your toothbrush at a downward angle on the top of your brackets, and then at an upward angle to clean the area around your brackets.
+Once you’ve cleaned your gum line, keep your toothbrush at a downward angle on the peak of your brackets, and then at an upward angle to clean the area around your brackets.

 It is also important to note that the duration of brushing your teeth also plays a part.
 It is recommended to brush your teeth for at least two minutes each time and to brush every part of it, as far as possible.

 Avoid some foods